 Don’t care when it rains, and don’t care if your hair gets wet.
 Don’t care if you are stuck in traffic, because it might give you a moment to breathe.
 Don’t care if you have to stand on line for the movie, as it might allow you some extra time to talk to your friend, partner or child before going inside.
 Don’t care about that irritated person who is probably just having a bad day, or the boss who has his or her own issues that have nothing to do with you.

 Caring when it matters

 Don’t care about the things that don’t matter or the things you can’t control.
 Instead, care about you and the people you love.
 That’s the short list, and it’s all you need to know.

 When Pierre said, “I don’t care,” he didn’t know that the lion was about to eat him.

 If you don’t care, eventually the lion will get you, whatever that lion might be.
 So don’t care with all your might about what doesn’t matter, and when it comes to what does matter, then care.

 Care with all your heart.

 Not getting the response you want when you talk about Reiki?
 We can change that.
-Look at the Communicating Reiki stream on this blog, the Talking Reiki or Mainstreaming Reiki webinar series, or see if the live event COMMUNICATING REIKI MAINSTREAM is happening near you.
+Look at the Communicating Reiki stream on this blog, the Talking Reiki or Mainstreaming Reiki webinar series.

 Let’s stay in touch!
 Please signup for my email list.
 If you give your state or country, I’ll let you know when I’m coming your way.